 In this course we will look at the troubling symptoms many of our boys are showing, and then we will pull back the curtain on their inner lives.
 We will look at the cultural expectations they are facing (both from adults, and each other), and we will look at how they think and feel about their lives.
 As we cultivate a new understanding of boys and their “Boy World,” new strategies for helping our boys feel more connected, more hopeful, and more interested in their academic futures will become apparent as well.
 This independent study course is appropriate for Pre-K through grade 12 teachers, administrators, support staff and parents.

 |We advise you to review and download a summary of the course syllabus before registering.||Summary|

-Masterminds and Wingmen: Helping Our Boys Cope with Schoolyard Power, Locker-Room Tests, GirlfriendsISBN# 0307986659 by Lori Gibson Harmony
+Masterminds and Wingmen: Helping Our Boys Cope with Schoolyard Power, Locker-Room Tests, Girlfriends, and the New Rules of Boy WorldISBN# 9780307986689 by Rosalind Wiseman Harmony

 You Might Also Be Interested In

 Trauma and loss are constant companions for many children today.
 Whether from divorce, death of a loved one, abandonment, abuse, rejection, or another difficult scenario, educators benefit by understanding the impact of these losses.
 Strategies to help the grieving child and interventions to assist their academic progress will be provided.
 Appropriate for P-12 including administrators, counselors, and other support service individuals.